RifatBots/Smoke-Detection-System/README.md

 Provides a portable power source for the system, ensuring it remains functional even during power outages.
 Type C Charging Module:

-Enables convenient and fast charging for the Li-ion battery, making the system easy to maintain.
+It enables convenient and fast charging for the Li-ion battery, making the system easy to maintain.
 Switch:

 A simple switch to turn the system on or off manually.
 Casing:

-A sleek and protective casing for the components, giving the project a polished and professional look.
+A sleek and protective casing for the components gives the project a polished and professional look.
 Functionality:
 Smoke Detection: